 Certain Moves protect the user or offer a counterattack.
 Generally, Moves like these should be called at the Top of the Round (see the initiative section for details).
 The exact nature of the counterattack might depend on the situation, but players could choose to strike back after being hit with a bonus to their roll, or they could use the roll to enter a Beam Struggle with their opponent.
 Guards may also offer wide-ranging defenses against most Arena Hazards.
 For the sake of Pokeymanz' nature as a multiplayer game, be flexible with allowing Guard Moves to be used on allies.
 Healing

-As a general rule, Healing Moves should heal one Wound on a Hit and two Wounds on a Critical Hit.
-A healing Pokémon may choose to split this healing between allies.

-The effectiveness of Healing Moves outside of battle depends on the tone the GM wants to set for the game, and may be limited as appropriate.

-#596 GALVANTULA

-TYPE: BUG/ELECTRIC

-Galvantula hunts its prey by shooting electrified fur from its abdomen.
-Cutting its opponents' ability to escape with paralysis, it finishes them off with a powerful strike from its then-boosted Electro Ball.
+As a general rule, Healing Moves should heal one Wound on a Hit.
+Moves with healing as a sub-effect should activate that effect on a Critical Hit.
+Slow healing Moves like Leech Seed might recover lost Toughness or heal every other round.
+The effectiveness of Healing overall depends on the tone the GM wants to set for the game, and may be limited - one suggestion is to make it harder to heal in a short timespan with progressive penalties. #596 GALVANTULA TYPE: BUG/ELECTRIC Galvantula hunts its prey by shooting electrified fur from its abdomen.
+Cutting its opponents' ability to escape with paralysis, it finishes them off with a powerful strike from its then-boosted Electro Ball. #595 JOLTIK TYPE: BUG/ELECTRIC Joltik is often found in the fur of other Pokémon, soaking up static electricity.

-#595 IOLTIK

-TYPE: BUG/ELECTRIC

-Joltik is often found in the fur of other Pokémon, soaking up static electricity.
 Especially Electric-Types.
 It cannot produce electricity by itself.

-MOYE EFFECTS, CONTINUED

-Non-Damaging Moves
+Multi-Hit Moves